tamunoWoks/git_notes/README.md

 ```bash
 git clone <repository-url> [destination-directory]
 ```
-- **<repository-url>:** The URL of the remote repository you want to clone.
+- **repository-url:** The URL of the remote repository you want to clone.
-- **[destination-directory]:** (Optional) The name of the directory where the repository will be cloned.
+- **destination-directory:** (Optional) The name of the directory where the repository will be cloned.
 If not provided, Git will use the repository's name as the directory name.